4 December 2022

 FEIGNED DISEASES

 Simulated maladies.
-Dis- eases are generally feigned from one of three causes, fear, shame, or the hope of gain.
+Dis- eases are generally feigned from one of three causes,

 Blacks 4th